tonypags/resume/Personal-Projects.md

 - Back up my Plex database: must stop and restart service.
 - Make an Accounts role for Ansible, for all hosts (better than lost excel sheet)
 - Rebuild final CentOS PLEX host, migrate to Ubuntu using Ansible
-- Implement NGINX reverse proxy for hosted web services.
 - Add SSL record for all web services.
 - VPN replaces port-forwarding for external access to services.
-- Find an RSS Reader I can self-host, with a mobile app, and build it.
 - Deploy remote access solution (Guacamole).
 - Add a new guest to VMWare using Terraform. -- OH NO, ESXi-only not supported :(
 - Manage iptables configs with Ansible.